 The most obvious difference between Value and Moderate Resorts is the price.
 When looking at dates in September, rack rates for a standard room at a Value Resort range between $145 and $218 per night.
 During the same time frame, Moderate prices range from $266 to $282 per night.

-It’s important to note that All-Star Music and Art of Animation both offer family suites that accommodate six people, and these will run you $329 and $484 a night, respectively.
+It’s important to note that All-Star Music and Art of Animation both offer family suites that accommodate six people (plus a little one under three in a crib), and these will run you $329 and $484 a night, respectively.

 Another fairly obvious difference between Disney World’s Value and Moderate resorts is room size.
 While Art of Animation Resort and All-Star Music Resort are both home to large family suites, standard rooms at Moderate Resorts are all larger than those found at Value Resorts.

 Rooms at the Moderate Resorts, like Caribbean Beach, are typically 314 square feet, while those at Value Resorts, like Pop Century, are 260 square feet.
-While this size difference may not seem significant, it can be when you’re sharing a room with three others.
-If you’re concerned about space and you have a larger family, perhaps consider a family suite instead of paying for two separate hotel rooms.
+While this size difference may not seem significant, it can be when you’re sharing a room with three others (and possibly also a crib or stroller).
+If you’re concerned about space and you have a larger family, perhaps consider a family suite instead of paying for two separate hotel ri

 Another factor separating Disney World’s Value and Moderate Resorts are the dining options available.
 While all Disney-owned Resorts are home to a food court or Quick Service restaurant and a pool bar, the majority of Moderate Resorts offer a bit more in the dining arena.